jaakkopasanen/AutoEq/README.md

 averaging have been renamed with snXXX (serial number) or sample X in the end of the name to distinguish from the averaged data which has no suffixes in the name.

-oratory1990 measurements have been done on Gras 43AG and 43AC couples, the same which were used to develop Harman target responses by Olive et al. and therefore use Harman target responses for the equalization targets.
+oratory1990 measurements have been done on Gras 43AG and 43AC couplers, the same which were used to develop Harman target responses by Olive et al. and therefore use Harman target responses for the equalization targets.
 These results are recommended over all other measurements because of this reason.
 Harman target data is in the `compensation` folder.